Maria is a master of public health and a master gardener. She and her husband, known as The Gardener & The Cook, live in coastal Alabama.

 This is a recipe that has been in my family for decades.
 I have tweaked it a bit to reduce the fat and sugar content.
 My mom included shredded pineapple, but I don’t.

-We have it every Thanksgiving and Christmas.
+We have it every Thanksgiving and Christmas, and occasionally at other times.
 It is one of the first things to disappear, while there are plenty of other leftovers for days afterward.

 This Recipe Makes Enough for a Crowd, But It Can Be Halved

 This recipe is for a crowd, but it can be halved for fewer people, or even quartered for two to six people.

 Whenever I make it for just the two of us, I halve or quarter the ingredients, then bake it in two or three small casserole dishes.
 We can have one for dinner, and freeze the others for another time.